 We need to use our collective voice to let the decision makers know that we need to urgently improve care for older Australians with MND.

 You can write, email, tweet or call or your local federal MP.
 You can find your local member and their contact details here.
-You might like to ask them for an in-person meeting, we've created resources to help you talk with your MP about MND and Aged Care.
+You might like to ask them for an in-person meeting.
 The more letters and messages MPs receive about this issue, the more likely they are to address it.

 In your message:

 You can also email, write, tweet, call or message the relevant Ministers and Shadow Ministers:

 Minister for Health & Aged Care, Greg Hunt

 Minister for Senior Australians & Aged Care Services, Richard Colbeck

 Shadow Assistant Minister for Health & Ageing, Ged Kearney

 Shadow Minister for Health & Aged Care – Anne Ruston

 You can also contact your local state or territory MPs and the relevant ministers.
 Although the NDIS and Aged Care services are federally funded, you can encourage state and territory MPs to put pressure on their federal colleagues.

 Many people (including some politicians) don't realise that people diagnosed with disabilities aged 65+ don't have access to the NDIS.
 And unless they've had personal experience, they don't know the massive problems with the My Aged Care system.
 They may also not know how devastating a disease MND can be, and the complexity of the care needs.